 67- Absorb whatever new technique you are taught, even if it doesn’t become your specialty.
 It very well could be your opponent’s.

 68- At least once in life, decide to compete in some tournament at the last minute.
-Remember, there is no such thing as the “perfect” moment to compete, just get out there and do it – and who knows?
+Remember, there is no such thing as the “perfect” moment to compete; just get out there and do it — and who knows?
 It might just turn out to be the perfect moment.

 69- Tap, tap, tap and tap, over and over again.
 And, who knows?
-Maybe even pass out from some choke.
+Maybe even pass out from a choke.
 That’s part of the game, and it’s all a learning experience until you’ve been decorated with the highest honors.

-70- Do a no-time limit fight (at least in training), to the finish.
+70- Do a no-time-limit fight (at least in training), to the finish.

 71- If you have friends in other academies, visit new environments.
 “I would like to have trained more with other athletes to have tested my Jiu-Jitsu without the pressure of doing tournaments.
 I feel I missed something for not having trained with Amaury, Libório, Roleta, Cachorrão and Pé de Pano,” reveals six-time world champion Saulo Ribeiro.

 72- Be somebody’s hero — even if it’s just your little brother.

 73- Explain Jiu-Jitsu philosophy more than once to a number of friends, and don’t lose your patience when you hear back, “But fighters are all kind of stupid, aren’t they?”

 74- Get invited to help bounce at a friend’s party, even if you politely decline, despite the proud feeling inside.

 75- Have a favorite Gracie.

 76- Lend a hand at a social-benefit project a black-belt friend of yours is involved in in any way you can.